Kochi: Culture

 Kochi was home to some of the most influential figures in Malayalam literature, including Changampuzha Krishna Pillai, Kesari Balakrishna Pillai, G. Sankara Kurup, and Vyloppilli Sreedhara Menon.
 Prominent social reformers such as Sahodaran Ayyappan and Pandit Karuppan also are from Kochi.
 The Kochi International Book Festival is an annual event.

-The Maharajas of Kochi (then Cochin) were scholars who knew the epics and encouraged the arts.
-The paintings at the Hill Palace and the Dutch Palace are testimony to their love for arts.

-Kochiites are known for their enthusiasm in sports, especially football and cricket.

-The Jawaharlal Nehru International Stadium in Kochi is one of the largest stadiums in India with floodlights for Cricket and Football matches.
-The Regional Sports Centre is an important centre of sporting activity in the city.

-Kochi is reportedly the sixth best city in India according to the livability index of 2011.

 Healthcare

 With many advanced tertiary/quaternary care facilities, Kochi has one of the best healthcare facilities in India.
 It is the prime destination for people seeking advanced healthcare facilities from across Kerala.

 In recent times, it has attracted many patients from India, the Middle East, Africa, Europe and the United States looking for relatively inexpensive advanced medical care.
-Kochi is the only city from Kerala that have carried out successful heart transplantations.
-Amrita Institute of Medical Sciences and Research Centre, Sunrise Hospital, Specialist Hospital, Medical Trust Hospital, PVS Memorial Hospital, Renai Medicity, Lakeshore Hospital, Lisie Hospital, Aster Medcity, Rajagiri Institute of Medical Sciences are some of the advanced tertiary/quaternary healthcare facilities in Kochi.
+Kochi is the only city from Kerala that has carried out successful heart transplantations.
+Amrita Institute of Medical Sciences and Research Centre, Sunrise Hospital, Specialist Hospital, Medical Trust Hospital, PVS Memorial Hospital, Renai medicity, Lakeshore Hospital, Lisie Hospital, Aster Medcity, Rajagiri Institute of Medical Sciences is one advanced tertiary/quaternary healthcare facility in Kochi.
 Other reputed institutions in the city include Ernakulam Medical Centre, KIMS Hospital, Gautham Hospital, Lourdes Hospital and Saraf Hospital.
 Some of the reputed fertility related treatment centres in India – like Vijaya Hospital, Bourn Hall Clinic and CIMAR – are located in Kochi.
-General Hospital, Ernakulam and Government Medical College, Ernakulam are the notable medical institutions in the government sector in Kochi.
+General Hospital, Ernakulam and Government Medical College, Ernakulam are notable medical institutions in the government sector in Kochi.

-In August 2019, a home daycare program in the district, Arike has started for extending the service of the home palliative care.
-Nurses who have undergone training in palliative care will be reaching out to patients at home every day on two-wheelers.
-The service will be available to those who have registered with the General Hospital's home palliative care programme.
+In August 2019, Arike, a home daycare program in the district, was started for extending the services of home palliative care.
+Nurses who have undergone training in palliative care reach out to patients at their homes.
+The service is available to those who have registered with the General Hospital's home palliative care programme.